Nagacan/AHT21/README.md

 ### 5. Backend and Frontend Configuration
 1. Setup Flask App and SystemD Service
-2. Go to the your project folder and create/import (Import the Backend Folder in my repository) Flask Backend
+2. Go to the your project folder and create/import (Import the Backend Folder in my repository `Backend_Code`) Flask Backend
 ```
 cd ~/AHT21
 source environment/bin/activate